 “Supporting Adolescents” Booklet (free): Patty Wipfler outlines what is going on for us, for our teens, and how to stay connected through adolescence.

 Staying Close to Older Kids – How Special Time Works With Pre-Teens and Teens: Special Time is a powerful tool for building closeness and emotional safety with your child.
 Listen as we explore how you can keep your connection strong using Special Time, and how it might need to change as your child gets older.

 Staying Sane While Parenting Older Kids: How to use Listening Partnerships to get support and be the parent you want to be.
 Parenting reminds us constantly of what things were like for us when we were young – but this can cloud our judgement and make us reactive.

 Helping your angry pre-teen: A great article from Patty Wipfler about using Special Time to stay close, and how to listen to the upsets as your children grow older.
 Special Time can be a powerful tool for parents and children to stay connected through times of change, including times when we don’t feel we really understand each other.
 And Staylistening is a tool you’ll need in your tool-box as you stay close and listen to the upsets – no longer the open-hearted cries of younger years, but keeping your foot in the door – before it slams, literally and metaphorically!

-Supporting our Adolescent Children: An article by Patty Wipfler, outlining the situation for adolescents, how this affects them, and how we can help: through listening, making time, showing respect, supporting your teens sense of fun and play (and even joining in), showing affection, and staying hopeful for them.
+Supporting our Teenage Children: An article by Patty Wipfler, outlining the situation for adolescents, how this affects them, and how we can help: through listening, making time, showing respect, supporting your teens sense of fun and play (and even joining in), showing affection, and staying hopeful for them.
 To do this, we will need to build support around ourselves.

 How Special Time Works with Teens: An article explaining what Special Time is, and how it may change as our children get older.